zd88884096/Automatic_Dictation/README.md

 1. Download Python3 (search it on google)

-2. Download the code from Github by git clone  or manually download each file
+2. Download the code from Github by git clone git@github.com:zd88884096/Automatic_Dictation.git or git clone https://github.com/zd88884096/Automatic_Dictation.git or manually download each file

-2. Go to and enter the word_selection directory in command prompt / terminal
+2. Go to and enter the word_selection directory in your command prompt / terminal

 3. Run the following command